porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.code.md

 </Playground>

 ## Remove Button from tab order
 With setting the `tabbable` property to `false` you can remove the button from the tab order.
+For technical restrictions it's currently not possible to set an individual `tabindex` attribute.

 <Playground :themeable="true" :childElementLayout="{spacing: 'inline'}">
   <template v-slot={theme}>